The dazzled eye

 Tapestry woven by the Clochard workshop.

-With its ribbon signed by the artist, no. 1/6.
+With its ribbon signed by the artist, No. 1/6.

 Circa 1980.